BDC Hamburger Icon

 A chargeback is a reversal of funds that occurs when a cardholder asks their bank to cancel a credit card charge posted to their account.
 Chargebacks differ from refunds: merchants issue refunds, while card issuers handle chargebacks.

-Customers might request a chargeback for several reasons, including the following:
+Customers might request a chargeback for several reasons:

 • They didn’t receive the product or service.